 Wondering where creme brulee fits in here?
 That’s a different thing; namely, a custard that’s cooked in the same manner, but without the caramel in the base of the mold.
 Instead, creme brulee has a layer of sugar sprinkled over the chilled custard.
 The sugar is blasted with a blow torch (or a very hot grill/broil element) until it forms a thin, hard caramel or toffee layer.
 It’s fabulous, just different.
 Want to make creme brulee?
 You’ll find my recipe for that in the Steam Oven Baking cookbook!

-Want to bake more treats your family and friends will go crazy for?
-Get my new book,
+Want to bake steam oven treats your family and friends will go crazy for?
+Get my book,

 Steam Oven Baking: 25 sweet and stunning recipes made simple using your combi steam oven

 How to make the caramel for creme caramel

 Making the caramel for a creme caramel is straightforward so long as you pay attention to it.
 Start with white granulated sugar or superfine sugar and cook it over medium heat with a small amount of water.
 You don’t need to stir this mixture; in fact it’s better if you don’t!
 Just wait for the sugar to melt.

 As it begins to melt, bubbling and changing to a brown rather than clear colour, give the pan a swirl.
 This will mix the brown caramelized sugar with the unmelted sugar.

 What you’re looking for is a deep golden amber caramel, but not black.
 The color will turn quickly at this stage so you need to keep a good eye on it.